Safeguarding

 pdf

-Anti-bullying week is from 13th-17th November 2023.
-This year the theme is ‘Make a Noise About Bullying’.
+Anti-bullying week was from 11th-15th November 2024.
+This year the theme was ‘Choose Respect’

-School Council will kickstart the week off with an assembly on the theme.
-All classes will have a focus on what bullying is and who they can talk to if they are worried about it .
+School Council led an assembly on the theme.
+All classes had a focus on what bullying is and who they can talk to if they are worried about it .